2021 Rockhampton mayoral by-election: Mayoral by-election

-A by-election was subsequently called for Saturday 23 January 2021.
+A by-election was subsequently called for Saturday, 23 January 2021.

 It was Rockhampton's first mayoral by-election since 31 October 1953, which was held following the resignation of mayor Rex Pilbeam, who had been elected to office the previous year.
 Pilbeam resigned after finding himself embroiled in a public scandal after suffering a serious gunshot wound when an attempt was made on his life by his mistress, who attempted to murder him on 8 June 1953.
 In that instance, Pilbeam stood in the ensuing by-election where he was re-elected.
 He went on to serve as the mayor of Rockhampton City Council for thirty years until he was defeated in 1982, while also concurrently serving as the state MP for Rockhampton South from 1960 until 1969.

-With Strelow out of contention, a slew of candidates nominated in an attempt to fill the mayoral vacancy.

 A record total of 17 candidates contested the mayoral by-election, including Hooper and four sitting councillors, Tony Williams (Division 3), Cherie Rutherford (Division 5), Donna Kirkland (Division 7) and Shane Latcham (Division 1).

 Other contenders were urban strategist Russell Claus, mine worker Bronwyn Laverty-Young, driving instructor Leyland Barnett, logistics specialist Christian Shepherd, fruit and vegetable retailer Dominic Doblo, Sir Graham McCamley's grandson Remy McCamley, sports administrator Rob Crowe, camera operator Christopher Davies, pastor John Rewald, Bulloo Shire finance manager Brett Williams, teacher Miranda Broadbent and business strategist Nyree Johnson.

-Prior to the by-election, Williams, Barnett and Shepherd declared they were members of Australian Labor Party, the Liberal National Party of Queensland and Katter's Australian Party respectively, with the remainder of the candidates claiming they were independent from any political affiliation.
-Shepherd had previously run as the local Rockhampton KAP candidate in the 2020 Queensland state election.
-Doblo had also contested the same election as an independent candidate.

-There was criticism that with so many candidates it became confusing for local voters.

-There was also criticism that most of the candidates had focused their campaigns squarely on issues directly affecting the city of Rockhampton, and therefore ignoring and neglecting important issues affecting rural communities within the Rockhampton Region such as Bajool.

 Results

-The by-election was won by Tony Williams.

-Williams is a former meatworker and a long-serving councillor who had served in both Rockhampton City Council from 2004 to 2008 and Rockhampton Regional Council from 2008.
-From 2012 until 2016, he had also served as deputy mayor.

-He had been elected unopposed to Division 3 at the previous local election.

-Winning 24.82% of the first preference vote, Williams was declared the new mayor of Rockhampton Regional Council on 4 February 2021.

-After the distribution of preferences, Williams had a percentage of 58.76% of the vote, in front of his nearest rival, urban strategist Russell Claus who secured 41.24% of the vote, after preferences.